 Only severe cases needed oxygen and special breathing machines.
 But hospitals are short of those machines and short of beds and protective equipment for the medical workers.
 That is a big problem.
+When doctors, nurses and hospital workers get sick all the rest of us lack enough care.

 Many public events were stopped all over the world, and many sports games were played while watched on TV, without people in the stadiums.
 People were asked not to go to work or school if they were sick.
 Many schools were closed for weeks at a time.
-This is still happening and in some places getting worse and more widespread as we write in March 2020.
+This is still happening and in some places getting worse and more widespread as we write in April 2020.